 5. Elaborate (25 Min.)

-- Ask each team to improve their CNC machine by modifying their build and/or program.
+- Ask each team to iterate their solutions and test them by modifying their models and/or programs.

 - Have them take turns sharing their improvements with the class.

 - Don't forget to leave some time for cleanup.

 - You can use the assessment rubrics provided to simplify the process.